Erling Haaland: Early life

-Erling Braut Haaland was born Erling Braut Håland on 21 July 2000 in Leeds, West Yorkshire, England, as his father Alfie Haaland was playing for Leeds United in the Premier League at the time.
-In 2004, at the age of three, he moved to Bryne, his parents' hometown in Norway.
+Erling Braut Haaland was born on 21 July 2000 in Leeds, West Yorkshire, England, while his father Alf-Inge Haaland was playing football for Leeds United.
+As a result, Haaland grew up as a supporter of Leeds.
+In 2004, at age three, he moved to Bryne, his parents' hometown in Norway.

-Along with playing football from an early age, Haaland took part in various other sports as a child, including handball, golf, and track and field.
-He also reportedly achieved a world record in his age category for the standing long jump when he was five, with a recorded distance of 1.63 metres in 2006.
+His mother, Gry Marita Braut, was a national heptathlon champion in Norway in the 1990s.
+In addition to football, Haaland participated in various other sports as a child, including handball, golf, and track and field.
+He also reportedly achieved a world record in his age category for the standing long jump when he was five, with a recorded distance of 1.63 m.

 Club career

 Bryne

-Haaland started in the academy of his hometown club Bryne at the age of five.

-During the 2015 and 2016 seasons, Haaland played for Bryne 2 (Bryne's reserve team) in the Norwegian fourth tier and impressed, scoring 18 goals in 14 matches.
-He debuted for Bryne 2 on 5 October 2015 in the Group 6 of the 2015 fourth division in a 1–0 home loss against Start reserves and five days later he scored his first goal on senior level against Hei in a 2–1 defeat away to Heistad.
-The following season he appeared more often in the Bryne 2 squad and he scored his first career hat-trick on 19 September 2016, aged 16 and 2 months, in an away 5–3 win over Vard Haugesund 2 in the Group 6 of the Norwegian fourth tier.

-In May 2016, Gaute Larsen was sacked as Bryne manager, and youth coach Berntsen was promoted to caretaker manager.
+Haaland started playing at the academy of his hometown club Bryne at the age of five.
+Five of the players from this youth team went on play on Norway youth national teams.
+During the 2015 and 2016 seasons, he played for Bryne 2 (Bryne's reserve team) in the Norwegian fourth tier, scoring 18 goals in 18 matches.
+The following season he scored his first career hat-trick at the age of 16.
+In May 2016, Gaute Larsen was fired as Bryne manager, and youth coach Berntsen was promoted to caretaker manager.
 Having worked closely with Haaland in other youth teams, the interim manager handed the teenager his first start, three months before his 16th birthday.
 His first game with Bryne FK was a second-tier 1. divisjon match against Ranheim on 12 May.

-After having initially being deployed as a winger, Berntsen put Haaland in his favoured central role as a striker after a few matches.
+After initially being deployed as a winger, Berntsen put Haaland in his favoured central role as a striker after a few matches.
 Although he failed to score in his breakthrough season at Bryne, Haaland was offered a trial by German club TSG Hoffenheim before eventually moving to Molde to play under Ole Gunnar Solskjær.
-Haaland made 16 total senior appearances for Bryne.
+Haaland made 16 senior appearances for Bryne.